simpeg/aurora/paper/paper.md

 # Testing
-The Aurora package uses continuous integration [@duvall2007continuous] and implements both unit tests as well as integrated tests with 77% code coverage as measured by CodeCov (core dependencies mt_metadata and MTH5 at 84% and 60% respectively).
-Improvement of test coverage is ongoing.
-For integrated tests Aurora uses a small synthetic MT dataset.
-A few processing configurations with manually validated results are stored in the repository.
-Deviation from these results causes tests to fail, alerting developers if a code change resulted in an unexpected baseline processing result.
-In the summer of 2023, widescale testing on Earthscope data archives was performed and showed that the TF results of auora are similar to those form the EMTF fortran codes, in this case for hundreds of real stations rather than a few synthetic ones.
+Aurora uses continuous integration [@duvall2007continuous] via unit and integrated tests, with ongoing improvement of test coverage is ongoing.
+Currently CodeCov measures 77% code coverage (core dependencies mt_metadata and MTH5 at 84% and 60% respectively).
+Aurora uses a small synthetic MT dataset for integrated tests.
+On push to github the synthetic data are processed and the results compared against manually validated values that are also stored in the repo.
+Deviation from expected results causes test failures, alerting developers a code change resulted in an unexpected baseline processing result.
+In the summer of 2023, widescale testing on Earthscope data archives was performed indicating that the aurora TF results are similar to those form the EMTF fortran codes, in this case for hundreds of real stations rather than a few synthetic ones.
 Before PyPI, and conda forge releases, example Jupyter notebooks are also run via github actions.

 # Future Work